linagora/llng-mcp/README.md

 ### Documentation

+The full LemonLDAP::NG documentation index is bundled in the package as a Brotli-compressed file (`data/index.json.br`).
+At query time, only an Ollama instance is needed to compute the embedding for your search query (model: `nomic-embed-text`).

 | Tool            | Description                  | Parameters                  | Requires |
 | --------------- | ---------------------------- | --------------------------- | -------- |
 | llng_doc_search | Semantic search in LLNG docs | query (string), limit (int) | Ollama   |

+**Configuration:**

+- `OLLAMA_URL` — Ollama endpoint (default: `http://localhost:11434`)
+- `LLNG_DOC_INDEX` — Override the path to the documentation index file

 ## Development